willaguiar/DSW-collaborative-project/README.md

 ### Updates on H2
 We needed to rerun the RYF simulation with its original vertical grid (KDS75),as a control, and to analyze how long it takes until we have DSW formation in ACCESS-OM2-01.
 The only change made in comparisson to the old OM2-01 runs, is that the batrymetry was change to match the future bathymtry used in 01deg_jra55v13_ryf9091_5m.
 The new bathymetry file can be found at
-'/home/156/wf4500/access-om2-01/ryf'
+`/home/156/wf4500/access-om2-01/ryf`
-Changes in the bathymetry file for this ryf run are described <in this issue>(https://github.com/willaguiar/DSW-collaborative-project/issues/4#issue-1600372551)
+Changes in the bathymetry file for this ryf run are described <in this issue>(https://github.com/willaguiar/DSW-collaborative-project/issues/4#issue-1600372551).
+Currently the control RYF is running